 For Breana Fulton, living off tips means watching the skies.
 A storm could mean hundreds of extra dollars in her paycheck in a given week, as passengers of grounded planes pack the airport restaurant at JFK where she waits tables.
-A stretch of good weather and on-schedule flights, though, and it could take twice as many shifts to pay the same monthly rent, gas, groceries, and cell phone bill.
+A stretch of good weather and on-schedule flights, though, and it takes Fulton twice as many shifts to pay the same monthly rent, gas, grocery, and cell phone bills.

 Unpredictability is built into the finances of the approximately 4.3 million workers in America who live off tips.
 Shift schedules, diners’ generosity (or stinginess), and the weather all partly determine how much they take home each day.
 Factors as big as a slowing economy and as small as changes to the menu can cause an immediate decline in income. ("It would be whimsical, if it weren't soul-crushing," one waiter put it.)
 And the hourly wage for tipped workers — below the federal minimum in 43 states, and just $2.13 in 19 of them — is a comically low safety net.

-But momentum has been growing to reform tipping in the restaurant industry, and a new coalition of employers, including CEO of Union Square Hospitality Group Danny Meyer, is now taking on an ambitious effort to eliminate the subminimum wage for tipped workers.
+But momentum has been growing to reform tipping in the restaurant industry, and a new coalition of employers, including the CEO of Union Square Hospitality Group, Danny Meyer, is now taking on an ambitious effort to eliminate the subminimum wage for tipped workers.